nesi/hpc_training/_lessons/009-data_transfer.md

 ---
 layout: post
-title: Kupe Data storage and transfer
+title: Kupe: Data storage and transfer
+permalink: /lessons/kupe-data-transfer/
 ---

 You will learn how to transfer data to and from Kupe.